-- There's no need to set the default handlers at the start of the program.
-The Emilua runtime will already do that for you. - This function will fail if you try to reset a signal for which a system.signal.set object exists. - Only the master VM is allowed to use this function. - This function is only available to POSIX systems.
+There's no need to set the default handlers at the start of the program.
+The Emilua runtime will already do that for you.

+This function will fail if you try to reset a signal for which a system.signal.set object exists.